 Eva J. Usadi, MA, BCD, Founder and Director of Trauma and Resiliency Resources worked with Boo Martin, Executive Director of Touchstone Farm, to arrange the logistics of running the camp at the farm and the participation of the farm’s horses as partners in EAGALA-model Equine Assisted Psychotherapy, one of the three treatment modalities used at Warrior Camp.

 The camp is designed to foster the development of a close-knit community within which healing can occur.
 Activities during the week include a healthy balance of trauma therapy, relaxation and leisure activities.
 The camp is free to all active duty military and recent veterans.

 Treatments offered during Warrior Camp are EMDR (Eye Movement Desensitization and Reprocessing), Yoga, and Equine Assisted Psychotherapy (EAP).
 The clinical team consists of several EMDR clinicians, an equine-assisted psychotherapy team made up of two people (plus horses), and a yoga instructor.

 All participants are screened by a clinician before camp to assess readiness for both group and individual treatment.
 Full participation in group activities, although voluntary, is encouraged as it fosters connection, community and support.
 Group activities consist of modified debriefings or meetings, team building activities (there are lots of these to choose from), equine assisted psychotherapy, yoga, and hikes or other sports.

-- Because Touchstone Farm is a PATH, Intl.
+Warrior Camp is funded by private donations.
+Additionally, because Touchstone Farm is a PATH, Intl.
 Premier Accredited Center, the Wounded Warriors Project supports the equine component of the program.